yangheng95/OmniGenBench/docs/design_principle.rst

 Package Design Principles
 ###########################

-.. rst-class:: lead

 OmniGenBench is designed to be a unified, extensible, and robust framework for genomic foundation models.
 Our core philosophy centers on **abstraction**, **modularity**, and **interoperability**, enabling you to build, extend, and integrate complex genomic pipelines with minimal friction.

 This guide explores the core architecture, the main abstract classes, and the patterns you can follow to extend the library for your own needs.